amazonpay-labs/amazonpay-sample-app-v2/ios/README.md

 ### Native processing triggered by CustomURLScheme

-The native process invoked by the above CustomURLScheme is as follows.
+The following is the Native process invoked by the above CustomURLScheme.

 ```swift
 // Excerpt from AppDelegate.swift